15 Companion Plants to Grow With Tulips This Season

 Hosta prefers to grow in minimal or dappled lighting.

-Since hosta requires minimal or dappled light and will not do well in hot, direct sun, it may seem odd that hostas can make nice bedfellows for tulips.
+Since hostas require minimal or dappled light and will not do well in hot, direct sun, it may seem odd that they can make good tulip companion plants.
 But the two actually work quite well together under tree canopies that are late to leaf out.

 Ranging in size and variety from very small to ridiculously large, hosta can have a background presence in your landscape or rise up to steal the show.
 They are easy to grow and will return faithfully for many years to come.